 has been Deputy Minister for Social Services.

-include health, social
+Her interests include health, social

 services, children’s issues, local government and the voluntary sector.